dludemann/test/content/tinder/do-girls-get-more-matches-tinder.md

 Ready to start making more matches?&nbsp;<a href="https://thematchartist.com/online-dating-photographer-near-me?__hstc=11391787.a65646e22542055b04e3307175893c50.1680311447401.1710279220160.1710289654877.880&amp;__hssc=11391787.7.1710289654877&amp;__hsfp=1091200605" target="_blank" rel="noreferrer noopener">Get in touch with The Match Artist</a>&nbsp;and let’s start helping you get your profile into shape!

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/do-girls-get-more-matches-tinder#do-girls-get-more-matches-on-tinder-faqs" target="_blank" rel="noopener"><strong>Do Girls Get More Matches on Tinder FAQs</strong></a>
+## Do Girls Get More Matches on Tinder FAQs

 ### **What is the 80/20 rule on Tinder?**